dflick-pivotal/cf-api-gateway-spring-session/README.md

 You can run the app local too.

-Hystrix dashboard on PCF is not showing data - neet to work on this Hystrix dashbaord shows data when app runs local
+Hystrix dashboard on PCF is not showing data right now - need to work on this

+Hystrix dashboard shows data when app runs local